intanwardhani/immo-ml-deployment/README.md

 - Complete UI design
 - Adjust FastAPI and streamlit services
 - Create a Makefile (hybrid Docker + non-Docker containerisation)
+- Version models and connect the training repo with this repo

+--- Day 4 (4 Dec 2025) ---
+-

 # How To Run